Swahili architecture: Key elements

 Along the coast of East Africa, one can find many stone monuments built by the Swahili, including houses, pillar tombs, and mosques.
-The materiality of local coral limestone marks the signature building language of Swahili architecture and provides a functional response towards both human needs and the physical environment.
+The materiality of local corallimestone marks the signature building language of Swahili architecture and provides a functional response towards both human needs and the physical environment.
 Other raw materials, including coral rag and mangrove poles are commonly used to elaborate stone buildings.
-The decorative designs on the building façade are influenced from a mix of cultures from mainland Africa and indpiration from Arabia and Indian immigrants.
+The decorative designs on the building façade are influenced from a mix of cultures from mainland Africa and inspiration from Arabia and Indian immigrants.
 Various designs on roofs and windows serve to protect buildings from dramatic monsoon seasons.

 The most distinguished local features of Swahili architecture is Swahili doors.
 The designs and motifs of doorframes can be categorized into two types.
 Rectangular frames represent an older Swahili style with straight lintels, while arched lintels were more prevalent in the later nineteenth century.
 The center of the lintel often carries a carved Arabic inscription, such as a quote from the Quran or information of the householder.
 Therefore, doors usually serve as an important indicator to enhance and signify the social status of the householder.

 On the urban level, Swahili towns are organized through sections called mitaa, divided by city walls.
 In Swahili, mitaa are imaginary and symbolic districts with which local inhabitants associate their social identities.
 Each mitaa is centralized around a mosque.
 The social status of each mitaa can be reflected through the types of buildings and activities revealed through archeological excavations.

 Within the internal structure, a typical Swahili house is designed around a self-contained central courtyard.
 Privacy of domestic life is valued, as the owners’ living space is separated from the public space.
 An inner porch is oriented towards a blank wall that blocks the view of the inner courtyard.
 Courtyards also actively cool down the building internally.